alexsimi/git-init-example1/gitstatus.md

-This is an added line
+This is an added line and this another extension of the line